Carrie H. Thomas

-Carrie H. Thomas was an African-American physician.
+Carrie H. Thomas was an African-American physician and educator.

 Early life

-In 1882, Carrie H. Thomas graduated from Miner Normal School, a Washington D.C. school that focused on training young African American women as teachers.
+In 1882, Carrie H. Thomas graduated from Miner Normal School, a Washington, D.C. school that focused on training young African American women as teachers.
 Although a public school by the time Thomas attended, Miner Normal School had previously been associated with Howard University, where Thomas then enrolled for training as a physician.
-Carrie H. Thomas graduated from Howard University in the class of 1890.
+At a time when there were very few black women physicians, Carrie H. Thomas graduated from Howard University College of Medicine in the class of 1890.